 “Confirmation” in the Catholic church is supposedly the time when the person being confirmed (the confirmandi) receives the Holy Spirit—among other things.
 The confirmandi is anointed with oil and has hands laid on him by a bishop of the Catholic church.
 (A bishop in the Catholic church is NOT the same as a bishop in the Bible or Christianity.)
 The confirmandi also picks a Confirmation name and chooses a Catholic in good standing to be his sponsor.

-I chose the name “Luke” for my Confirmation name and I chose a man who was a good friend of ours who was a Catholic who had become a Spirit-filled Christian as my sponsor.
+I chose the name “Luke” for my Confirmation name and I chose a man who was a good friend of ours named Richard John “Dick” Matson as my sponsor.
+He was a Catholic who had become a Spirit-filled Christian who was the owner of Matson Jewelers in Geneva, Illinois.
 We (my sponsor and I) then attended the Mass with all the other confirmandis and their sponsors and I and the other confirmandis went through the Confirmation process and were “Confirmed” by the bishop.

-Sometime around the time when I had finished eighth grade, my mother stopped taking us children to Mass at the Catholic church on Sunday, and began taking us to a Missouri Synod Lutheran church.
-She did not take us there because it was Lutheran, but because the pastor there was born again and was filled with the Holy Spirit with the evidence of speaking in tongues.
+Sometime around the time when I had finished eighth grade, my mother stopped taking us children to Mass at the Catholic church on Sunday, and began taking us to a Missouri Synod Lutheran church in Geneva named Faith Lutheran Church.
+She did not take us there because it was Lutheran, but because the pastor there, named Delbert Rossin, was born again and was filled with the Holy Spirit with the evidence of speaking in tongues.
+And after we were there for a little while, they hired an assistant pastor named, David Dorpat, who also was born again and filled with the Holy Spirit with the evidence of speaking in tongues.
 Since my dad was not around much and he was not really practicing his Roman Catholicism anyway, it did not seem to cause a problem.
 My mother had learned by this time that the document that she had signed vowing to raise us children as Catholics was not of God and God did not want her to comply with it.